MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-bitlocker-boot-error.md

     ```
      You cannot attach a managed disk to a VM that was restored from a blob image.

-3. After the disk is attached, make a remote desktop connection to the recovery VM so that you can run some Azure PowerShell scripts.
-Make sure that you have the [latest version of Azure PowerShell](/powershell/azure/) installed on the recovery VM.
+3. After the disk is attached, make a remote desktop connection to the recovery VM.
+1. [Install the Az PowerShell module](#installaz-powerShell-module) in the recovery VM.

 4. Open an elevated Azure PowerShell session (Run as administrator).
 Run the following commands to sign in to Azure subscription: